-From 2008 to 2012, Ocean Doctor and its programs have been fiscally sponsored by The Ocean Foundation in Washington, DC.
+From 2008 to 2012, Ocean Doctor and its programs were fiscally sponsored by The Ocean Foundation in Washington, DC.
 On September 21, 2012 at the BLUE Ocean Film Festival in Monterey, California, Dr. Guggenheim announced that Ocean Doctor is in transition to becoming an independent, 501(c)(3) nonprofit organization.

 To fully appreciate the challenge and complexity of environmental issues and to really make a difference, there is no substitute for working locally, side-by-side with those who live there.
 Hands-on conservation gives us the experience, wisdom and humility to ensure our solutions are true and our voice is credible.
 And it invariably leads to friendships that last will last a lifetime.